blizzardengle/team-3-cit-261/SANDBOX/christopher-keers/modified-teammates/jesus-arredondo-js-objects/README.md

-# Place holder
+# Modified list with objects (Programming level: Moderate)
-This is only here to show you the correct directory structure.
+This is a modified version of Jesus Arredondo's teaching topic where he demonstrated DOM manipulation and Javascript objects.
+This uses a stack to store the list.